the word carries more in its belly than I can make you understand.

 because of some lesson in breathing?

-Nolan Natasha Pike is a queer and trans writer living in Nova Scotia, Canada.
-His poems have appeared in literary journals including: The Puritan, Event, Grain, Prairie Fire, Canthius, Poetry Is Dead, The Stinging Fly and Plenitude.
-He has been a finalist in the Geist postcard contest, Room magazine’s poetry contest, the Atlantic Writing Competition, the Thomas Morton prize for fiction and the CBC poetry prize.
-His first full-length poetry collection will be launched in 2019 with Invisible Publishing.
+Nolan Natasha is a queer and trans writer living in Halifax, Nova Scotia.
+His poems have appeared in The Puritan, The Stinging Fly, Event, Grain, The Fiddlehead, Prairie Fire, and CV2.
+He has been a finalist for the CBC Poetry Prize, the Ralph Gustafson Poetry Prize, the Geist Literary Postcard Story Contest, Room Magazine’s poetry contest, the Atlantic Writing Competition, and was the runner-up for the Thomas Morton Fiction Prize.
+His poetry collection I Can Hear You, Can You Hear Me? came out with Invisible Publishing in 2019.